Andrewdm90/hexmap/README.md

 The controls are pretty straight forward.
 I would recommend not playing with the orientation / shape once it has generated.
 It won't lose any data if you do, but it will mis-align must stuff aside from hex colouring and look weird.

 == FEATURES ==

-COLURING: Change a hex to whatever colour you want, representing the terrain type.
+COLOURING: Change a hex to whatever colour you want, representing the terrain type.
 This uses the built-in colour pciker for your browser / OS.

 ICONS: Import .svg format icons and stamp them onto your hexmap.
 Location is not bound to a hex, you can put them whereever you want, even between hexes if you want.